Back to all

 What is the inventory reconciliation process?

-Think of reconciliation as a structured workflow, not a one‑time task.
+Think of resolution as a structured workflow, not a one‑time task.
 Each stage should build on the last, moving from raw data collection through matching and investigation to adjustments and final approval.

 1. Gather and align sources